Military men and women in uniform strolled into the Toledo Club Nov. 16 for the club’s annual Armed Services Recognition & Appreciation Dinner Dance.

 ARMY: ROTC UNIVERSITY OF TOLEDO

-Major Taylor Jones III and Lisa M. Jones, CDT LTC Tyler Akers and Erika Akers, CDT CSM Anthony Gardull and Ms. Allie Baidel.
+Major Taylor Jones III and Lisa M. Jones, CDT LTC Tyler Akers, CDT CSM Anthony Gardull and Ms. Allie Baidel.

 FIRST BATTALION, 148th INFANTRY REGIMENT